dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 * Refactored those classes by implementing default method and sensible constants.
 * Implemented factory pattern for creating the specific type of ItemUpdater.
 * Refactored the GildedRose application to use the factory.
-*
-* Once code is in acceptable refactored state, will add the conjured item functionality.
+* Code is in acceptable refactored state, so I enabled the tests for conjured items and implemented its functionality.

 ### Bugs found and fixed